felipebravom/AffectiveTweets/README.md

 [AffectiveTweets](http://weka.sourceforge.net/packageMetaData/AffectiveTweets/index.html) is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analyzing emotion and sentiment of English written tweets.

-The package implements WEKA filters for calculating state-of-the-art sentiment analysis features from tweets that can be fed into machine learning algorithms.
-(Many of the features were drawn from the [NRC-Canada System](http://saifmohammad.com/WebPages/NRC-Canada-Sentiment.htm).)
+The package implements WEKA filters for calculating state-of-the-art affective analysis features from tweets that can be fed into machine learning algorithms.
+(Many of these features were drawn from the [NRC-Canada System](http://saifmohammad.com/WebPages/NRC-Canada-Sentiment.htm).)
+It also implements methods for building affective lexicons and distant supervision methods for training affective models from unlabelled tweets.

+## Relevant Papers

 The most relevant papers on which this package is based are:

  * [Sentiment Analysis of Short Informal Texts](http://saifmohammad.com/WebDocs/NRC-Sentiment-JAIR-2014.pdf).
 Svetlana Kiritchenko, Xiaodan Zhu and Saif Mohammad.
 Journal of Artificial Intelligence Research, volume 50, pages 723-762, August 2014.
 [BibTeX](http://saifmohammad.com/WebDocs/JAIR14-bibtex.txt)